python3statement/pycon-2017/proposal.md

    and developers that some packages are migrating to require Python 3, and how to do it without breaking users' systems.

- - Make users aware that they should be using pip 9+ and setuptools 24.3+ to avoid problems in their Python 2 installation.
+ - Make users and community leaders aware that they should be using pip 9+ and setuptools 24.3+ to avoid problems in their Python 2 installation.

  - Make developers aware of the recent changes in Python Packaging (`python_requres` metadata) and how to make use of it.

- - The traps not to fall into if you plan to release a Python 3 only package version.
+ - The traps to avoid if you plan to release a Python 3 only version of your package.

 Detailed Abstract